davorminchorov/davorminchorov-old/readme.md

 - [ ] Upgrage the project to Laravel 7.x
 - [ ] Implement Laravel Sanctum for secure authentication
 - [ ] Upgrade the Tailwind CSS configuration to use the newer and updated config values
-- [ ] Check MX records corresponding to a given Internet host name before sending contact email
+- [x] Validate the email address based on the RFC format and email domain before sending an email through the contact form
 - [ ] Setup .env file and a config.js file for the Vue part
 - [ ] Refactor the Vue components to use async/await